gdiaz384/py3TranslateLLM/README.md

             - comma(s) `,`
             - must be quoted using two double quotes `"` like so: `"Hello, world!"`
         - Single quotes `'` are not good enough.
 Use double quotes `"`
-        - Entries containing double quotes `"` within the entry must escape those quotes using a backlash `\` like: `Hel\"lo` and `"\"Hello, world!\""`
+        - Entries containing more than one double quote `"` within the entry must escape those quotes using a backlash `\` like: `"\"Hello, world!\""`
 - For the text formats used for input (.txt, .ks), the inbuilt parser will use the user provided settings to parse the file.
-    - If one is not specified, the user will be prompted to use one.
-    - Examples of text file parsing templates can also be found under `resources/templates/`.
+    - Examples of text file parsing templates can be found under `resources/templates/`.
 - The text formats used for templates and settings (.txt) have their own syntax:
     - `#` indicates that line is a comment.
     - Values are specified by using `Item=Value` Example: